 Is my phone listening to me?
-Yes, and there could be other devices in your home.
-The question is, how do you block listening devices?
+Yes, and there could be other devices in your home that are listening as well.
+The question is – What can you do about it?
+How do you block listening devices?

 - Use a noise blocker or white noise generator to block long-distance recording or hidden devices in your home.